Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 The Timeline can communicate the current frame, either in frames or in seconds, where the keyframes are of the active object, the start and end frames of your animation, markers, etc.

-The *Timeline* has *Player Controls*, to play, pause the animation, and to skip through parts of the scene.
+The *Timeline* has *Transport Controls*, to play, pause the animation, and to skip through parts of the scene.

 It also has some tools for *Keyframes*, *Keying Sets*, and *Markers*.